pvcraven/arcade_book/source/labs/lab_12_quantitative_reasoning/quantitative_reasoning.rst

    variable names matter, how function names matter, how comments and structure make your code easier to read.
 3. How did you test and evaluate the accuracy of your code?
-When something didn't work, describe how you figured out what the error was.
+When something didn't work, describe how you debugged what the error was.
 Also, how do you determine if data returned is correct data?
 4. What are the limitations to using numerical methods to make decisions?
    For example, why can't we just replace humans with algorithms?
 Why can't we just evaluate students